What Are Mandatory and Voluntary Safety Reporting Policies

 - If it’s not mandatory, it’s voluntary;

-- Put your top 15 types of a safety issue that are not mandatory on your voluntary list as examples; and
+- Put your top 15 types of safety issues that are not mandatory on your voluntary list as examples; and

 - Make it clear that you encourage ALL safety issues to be reported, no matter how minor (this is a best practice).

-The Heinrich incident triangle provides an excellent example to communicate to all employees on why reporting all safety issues is a good practice.
+The Heinrich incident triangle provides an excellent example to communicate to all employees why reporting all safety issues is a good practice.